Cobalt: Canada

-In 2017, some exploration companies were planning to survey old silver and cobalt mines in the area of Cobalt, Ontario where significant deposits are believed to lie.
+In 2017, some exploration companies were planning to survey old silver and cobalt mines in the area of Cobalt, Ontario, where significant deposits are believed to lie.

+Cobalt mined in Canada is a by-product of nickel mining.
+Even so, in 2023 the country produced more than 5,000 tons of cobalt (43% is mined in Newfoundland and Labrador, the rest in Ontario, Manitoba and Quebec).
+Exports of cobalt and cobalt products totaled $568 million in 2023.

 Cuba

-Canada's Sherritt International processes cobalt ores in nickel deposits from the Moa mines in Cuba, and the island has several others mines in Mayari, Camaguey, and Pinar del Rio.
+Canada's Sherritt International processes cobalt ores in nickel deposits from the Moa mines in Cuba, and the island has several others mines in Mayarí, Camagüey, and Pinar del Río.
 Continued investments by Sherritt International in Cuban nickel and cobalt production while acquiring mining rights for 17–20 years made the communist country third for cobalt reserves in 2019, before Canada itself.

+Indonesia

+Starting from smaller amounts in 2021, Indonesia began producing cobalt as a byproduct of nickel production.
+By 2022, the country had become the world's second-largest cobalt producer, with Benchmark Mineral Intelligence forecasting Indonesian output to make up 20 percent of global production by 2030.
+Cobalt production increased from 1,300 tons to 20,500 tons between 2015 and 2024 due to the Indonesian government's strategic initiative to develop a robust domestic supply chain for electric vehicles.
+An export ban in 2020 has ensured an influx of foreign investment in nickel and cobalt processing in the country.

 Applications

 In 2016, 116000 t of cobalt was used.
 Cobalt has been used in the production of high-performance alloys.
 It is also used in some rechargeable batteries.